Shiv2k3/EZIndex/README.md

 <h1>Welcome to EZ Indexing!</h1>

-This is a library for spatial indexing, its written in C# and can be found on the Unity Asset Store.
-This document is a tutorial on the library.
-EZIndex offers 3 different indexable domains, 2D grids, 3D lattices, and Spherical "grids".
+EZIndex is used for spatial indexing, its written in C# and the library can be purchased on the Unity Asset Store.
+This is a quick tutorial on the library.
+EZIndex offers 3 domain types - Grid, Lattice, and Sphere.

 <h2>2D Grids</h2>

+Grid is the 2 dimensional indexing space, and the name of the static struct that contians it's corresponding methods.
-This is how you would iterate nodes in a 9x6 grid centered at the origin
+This is how you would iterate nodes in a 9x6 grid centered at the origin using Grid -
 ```C#
 using EZ.Index;